What 15 Bloggers Wish They Knew Before Starting A Blog: Part 2

 - Tricia Nibarger, COVET by Tricia

-Nothing happens overnight!
+I wish I knew before starting a blog that nothing happens overnight!
 Remember that the people with hundreds of thousands of followers have been at it for quite a while, and you don't need to keep up with them.

 - Kasey Goedeker, Running in Heels

 I wish I knew to spend more time on fine tuning my brand, the name and my look.
 While I started over 7 years ago as just something fun to do, starting now in 2018 is very different.
 I wish I spent more than 30 minutes on thinking of a blog name that I'd be stuck with for years.
 Rebranding can be very difficult and sometimes not even worth it.
 So focus on what you'll love for years to come that reflects you and the big picture.

 I also wish I knew how easy it was to invest in a great blog design.
 With so many pre-made templates now, there's no excuse to not have a beautiful, reader-friendly blog.
 I personally use Em-Press themes and absolutely love them.
 It was an under $100 investment that makes everything look much more professional.

 I wish I took days off from the beginning.
 Being on social media nonstop caused a major burn out that I had to overcome.
 I could have avoided it by forcing myself to take a day off once a week from everything.

 I wish I would have known how much time it takes.
 It's not uncommon to work 10-16 hour days (everyday) so it's important to manage your time well.
 I should also note that building a business takes a LONG time - this is not for the faint of heart.
 So many times, I see others wanting to start a blog for "free things," press trips, event invitations, fame and money.
 You definitely have to have a passion for whatever you're blogging about because the reality is that most bloggers won't make a full time income until years after their blog launches.
 Blogging is a labor of love that has many rewards, but you have to do it for the right reasons.